Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Today, we will enjoy a walk, appreciating the beauty of this coastal area, ending at the Great Ocean Road Brewery where you will taste the locally crafted beer, along with wine from the region and gin from boutique distilleries.

-After this exciting tasting experience, return to the Coral Geographer for lunch on the deck while the ship cruises to stand off from the 12 Apostles.
+After this exciting tasting experience, return to the Coral Adventurer for lunch on the deck while the ship cruises to stand off from the 12 Apostles.
 If conditions permit, an Xplorer cruise will get you closer to the 12 Apostles.

 Enjoy pre-dinner drinks while the sunset illuminates the iconic rock formations.